iStockphoto.com / Sean Pavone

 Hartford's path to insurance capital of the world began with the establishment of the Hartford Fire Insurance Co. in 1810; eventually insurance companies expanded both in number and in scope of coverage until they formed today's multibillion-dollar industry.
 And they're an architecturally interesting lot.
 The 527-foot Travelers Tower is the city's second-tallest building (and was the seventh tallest in the world when it was completed in 1919).

-Brownstone, red brick and a gold dome characterize the design of Aetna's corporate headquarters on Farmington Avenue.
+Brownstone, red brick and a gold dome characterize the design of Aetna's corporate office on Farmington Avenue.
 The Colonial Revival building was modeled after Connecticut's Old State House.
 The green-tinted headquarters of the Phoenix Life Insurance Co. at Constitution Plaza is known as the “Boat Building” because of its distinctive two-sided shape; it incorporates early 1960s Modernist design features that also turn up in New York City's United Nations Building and Lincoln Center (all three were designed by the same architect).

 Education always has been important to Hartford.
 Founded in 1823, Trinity College, 300 Summit St., has some fine examples of collegiate Gothic architecture on its 96-acre campus.
 The interior of the chapel has many carvings in stone and wood.
 The Austin Arts Center features changing exhibitions and theatrical and musical performances.
 The University of Connecticut School of Law is on 20 picturesque acres near Elizabeth Park Rose Garden.